JacqsLabz/Obsidian-StoryTemplate/README.md

 ### Canvas delete

-Using shift + backspace on the canvas removes the note too.
+Using shift + backspace on the canvas removes the note file too.
 Delete and backspace still just remove the card from the canvas (while keeping the note file), but I wanted a way to just make it stop existing all together directly from the canvas.

 ### Files of note
 - stignore.txt - If you use SyncThing, set it to use import this for it's ignore pattern by using the first line.
 In the txt file, it's commented out (to prevent a loop), but inside syncthing just put "#include stignore.txt" (without the quotes, duh) in the ignore pattern box.